AaltoSciComp/scicomp-docs/triton/apps/pytorch.rst

 The basic way to use PyTorch is via the Python in the ``scicomp-python-env`` module.
 Don't load any additional CUDA modules, ``scicomp-python-env`` includes everything.

+On newer GPUs like B300, you will need to load the new Pytorch module ``scicomp-pytorch-env/2026.1`` to get the latest version of PyTorch that supports these GPUs.
+However, this module does not work on older GPUs like the V100s due to differences in CUDA compute capability requirements and supported GPU architectures.

 Building your own environment with PyTorch